-Candidates for the Bachelor of Science in Education Vocal degree may receive an Emphasis in Elementary Music Education by electing MUS 321 Orff, Kodály, and Laben and MUS 322 General Music Activities (total of 4 credits).
-This emphasis is for those students desiring to teach at the elementary school level.
+Candidates for the Bachelor of Science in Education Vocal degree may receive a Concentration in Elementary Music Education by electing MUS 321 Orff, Kodály, and Laben and MUS 322 General Music Activities (total of 4 credits).
+This concentration is for those students desiring to teach at the elementary school level.